 Use Today, Upcoming, and Later

 You can organize your own tasks into Today, Upcoming, and Later sections.
 I’ll admit that I did not like this feature at first, but now I can’t live without it.
-It enables me to focus on what I need to do Today and also keep an eye on tasks that should be completed soon.
+It enables me to focus on what I need to do Today and also keep track of tasks that should be completed soon.

 Assign the label by clicking on one or more tasks and using one of the following Asana keyboard shortcuts: